adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

             True `shouldBe` True
 ```

-We are not testing anything real here, I just want to make sure all the building blocks are in place.
+We are not testing anything real here, we just want to make sure all the building blocks are in place.

 Add the `test-suite` directive to `package.yml` file: